Who Are TransUnion? Everything You Need to Know About TransUnion

 You can also get access to your TransUnion credit report through one of the UK’s credit monitoring services.
 TransUnion partners with the following services:

-How can I raise a dispute with TransUnion?
+How Can I Raise a Dispute With TransUnion?

 1. Notify TransUnion that there’s an error on your credit file: You can do this by raising a dispute with them.
-This can be done online or by post.

 2. You’ll need to provide your personal details: TransUnion will need this from you so that you can be verified.
 Then you can tell them which entry is incorrect on your credit report.